Public Records Resources for Washington, Tennessee

 To search for someone recently arrested in Washington County, Tennessee, you can contact the Washington County Detention Center.
 They provide an inmate lookup service where you can find information about current detainees.
 You may also visit their website for an online inmate search tool, which allows you to search by name or booking date for recent arrests.

 Mugshots or booking photos in Washington County, Tennessee, can be obtained from the Washington County Sheriff's Office.
 They maintain records of all bookings and may provide access to these photos upon request.
-Additionally, some booking photos may be available through the Sheriff's Office online portal, depending on the case and privacy considerations.
+Some booking photos may be available through the Sheriff's Office online portal, depending on the case and privacy considerations.

 To obtain a criminal background check in Washington County, Tennessee, you can contact the Tennessee Bureau of Investigation (TBI).
 The TBI offers a fingerprint-based background check service.
 Locally, you may also visit the Washington County Sheriff's Office for guidance on the process and any additional local requirements.